usmansidd/CC73-summer2022/assignment2/README.md

 “A flex program that will accept a valid ISO standard email address and international phone number.”

 Email ISO Standard : John@iso.org\
-In Our Email Address Program, An Email address is accepted according to ISO standards following : [A to Z], [0-9].
+In Our Email Address Program, An Email address is accepted according to ISO standards following : [A to Z], [0-9], "@" and ".".
 While special characters like "?" or "!" or any other characters are not accepted.\
 example321@gmail.com --> Accepted !\
 example##@gmail.com --> Not Accepted